-The number of assigned women 24 - 64 years of age as of December 31 of the measurement year (DOB between January 1, 1959 and December 31, 1999).
+The number of continuously enrolled assigned women 24 - 64 years of age as of December 31 of the measurement year (DOB between January 1, 1960 and December 31, 2000).

-The number of assigned women in the eligible population who were appropriately screened according to evidence-based guidelines any time during the measurement year.
+The number of assigned women in the eligible population who were appropriately screened according to evidence-based guidelines.